-While I was writing my first book, I left UCLA before completing my MFA so that I could co-found a technology company with my boyfriend at the time.
+While I was writing my first book, I left UCLA before completing my MFA (I was studying screenwriting and computer graphics/design) so I could co-found a technology company with my boyfriend at the time.
 While I was performing in shows like Evita and then later in my teens, I was also a major computer aficionado.
-When I was in elementary school my first computer was a TRS-80, then later I always had the latest Apple products, and loved video games from Atari, Coleco, and Nintendo.
-(Fun fact: I later found out that many of my favorite video games were programmed by the guy who became my boyfriend and now husband!)
+In elementary school my first computer was a TRS-80, then later I always had the latest Apple products, and loved video games from Atari, Coleco, and Nintendo.
+(Fun fact: I later discovered that many of my favorite video games were programmed by the guy who became my boyfriend and now husband!)

 On and off throughout my publishing career, I satisfied the techie side of my personality by working in Silicon Valley where I had the good fortune to be part of a few great teams.
 My experiences in tech include eVoice (acquired by AOL/Time Warner), Teleo (acquired by Microsoft), and being an angel investor in a variety of startups including IronPort (acquired by Cisco).

 The world of music then called me back, and while living in Japan again I enjoyed an eclectic career in J-pop, including my album The Diamond You, which you can read more about here.
-Over the past decade, I stepped away from my professional roles for a few years to care for ill family members, I executive produced a documentary, Out in the Lineup about LGBTQ acceptance in the surfing community, sponsored underprivileged kids to go to school in South America, had the honor to work with Nobel Peace Laureate Betty Williams around the world, and to the best of my ability have contributed my time, energy, and resources to help the world be a kinder place.
+Over the past decade, I stepped away from my professional roles for a few years to care for ill family members, I executive produced a documentary, Out in the Lineup about LGBTQ acceptance in the surfing community, and a short film, Masaru, about a Japanese-American boy coming to terms with his gayness.
+I’ve also sponsored underprivileged kids to go to school in South America, had the honor to work with Nobel Peace Laureate Betty Williams around the world, and to the best of my ability have contributed my time, energy, and resources to help the world be a kinder place.

-Most recently, I’ve been developing screenplays, supporting animal rights groups, promoting the benefits of a vegan diet (I’ve been vegan since I was 5), and in 2020 I’ve had the privilege to work with Tina Turner and Regula Curti on a wonderful book of inspiration, Happiness Becomes You: A Guide to Changing Your Life for Good.
+Recently, I’ve been developing screenplays, supporting animal rights, promoting the benefits of a vegan diet (I’ve been vegan since I was 5), and since 2020 I’ve had the privilege to co-write with Tina Turner her wonderful book of inspiration, Happiness Becomes You: A Guide to Changing Your Life for Good.

 Enjoying the potential of every moment, I seek to enjoy another new adventure, encounter one more new friend, and accumulate treasures of the heart each day.
 My sincere wish is for you to find inspiration among my words and works that will help you lead a most joyous life.